 A two-month recovery and stabilizing period is required after the pacemaker is inserted before you can apply for a special issuance.
-A complete cardiovascular evaluation will need to be done after the 60-day recovery and stabilization period is over.
+A cardiovascular evaluation will be required after the 60-day recovery and stabilization period is completed.

 The packet must include: